27 Club graffiti in Tel Aviv

-The 27 Club graffiti is a mural in Tel Aviv, Israel, painted by John Kiss, with the assistance of Itai Froumin and Roman Kozhokin.
-The work depicts, from left to right, Brian Jones, Jimi Hendrix, Janis Joplin, Jim Morrison, Jean-Michel Basquiat, Kurt Cobain, Amy Winehouse and an unknown figure believed to depict Kiss.
+The 27 Club graffiti is a Tel Aviv street art mural in the Florentin neighborhood of Tel Aviv, Israel created by the Israeli artist John Kiss with the assistance of Itai Froumin and Roman Kozhokin.
+The artwork was created in 2014.

+The work depicts, from left to right, Brian Jones, Jimi Hendrix, Janis Joplin, Jim Morrison, Jean-Michel Basquiat, Kurt Cobain, Amy Winehouse, and an unknown figure believed to depict Kiss.